prayagnshah/Sound-Extraction/README.md

     python sound_extraction.py -h

+2. Log file will be created in the output folder with the name of `sound_extraction_logs.txt` which will show all the corrupted files which happened during the extraction process.

-2. This is very basic version of the analysis of the workflow, you can adjust it to your needs.
+3. This is very basic version of the analysis of the workflow, you can adjust it to your needs.

-3. All the unusual files are handled and will show in console as a log message.
+4. All the unusual files are handled and will show in console as a log message.

-4. Please open an issue if you have any questions or suggestions to add any features.
+5. Please open an issue if you have any questions or suggestions to add any features.

-5. I will keep on updating the code and making it more efficient.
+6. I will keep on updating the code and making it more efficient.

 ## Important Notes